-■ Individuals who have fair-skin, lots of freckles and light-hair.
+Individuals who have fair skin, lots of freckles, and light hair.

 Anyone who has a first-degree relative who has had melanoma.
-That means a mother, father or sibling.
+A first-degree relative means a mother, father, or sibling.

 Anyone who has already had melanoma.

 People with multiple moles (more than 50).
 This can be hereditary, and is often linked to specific syndromes or conditions.